masterbpro/mbrc/README.md

 # You can encrypt any files by using the .sops.yaml file.
 sops -e -i db-auth.yaml

-# You can decrypt it only if you have the age.age key file.
+# You can decrypt it only if you have the age.agekey file.
 export SOPS_AGE_KEY_FILE=age.agekey
 sops -i -d db-auth.yaml.yaml
 ```